 Non-AP STAs affiliated with a non-AP MLD that is associated with an NSTR mobile AP MLD and APs affiliated with an NSTR mobile AP MLD shall follow the procedure defined in 35.3.16.6 (Start time sync PPDUs medium access) when intending to transmit in the nonprimary link with the following additional constraints:

-—A non-AP STA affiliated with the non-AP MLD may initiate a PPDU transmission to its associated AP affiliated with the NSTR mobile AP MLD in the nonprimary link only if the other non-AP STA affiliated with the same non-AP MLD in the primary link is also initiating the PPDU as a TXOP holder to its associated AP with the same start time.
+—A non-AP STA affiliated with the non-AP MLD may initiate a PPDU transmission to its associated AP affiliated with the NSTR mobile AP MLD operating on(#18170) the nonprimary link only if the other non-AP STA affiliated with the same non-AP MLD operating on(#18170) the primary link is also initiating the PPDU as a TXOP holder to its associated AP with the same start time.

-—An AP affiliated with the NSTR mobile AP MLD may initiate a PPDU transmission to its associated non-AP STA in the nonprimary link only if the other AP affiliated with the same NSTR mobile AP MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.
+—An AP affiliated with the NSTR mobile AP MLD may initiate a PPDU transmission to its associated non-AP STA operating on(#18170) the nonprimary link only if the other AP affiliated with the same NSTR mobile AP MLD operating on(#18170) the primary link is also initiating the PPDU as a TXOP holder with the same start time.

 APs affiliated with an NSTR mobile AP MLD that are simultaneously transmitting PPDUs to the associated non-AP STAs shall align the end time of PPDUs following the same rules that are defined for an AP MLD in 35.3.16.5 (PPDU end time alignment on a NSTR link pair).